-The subjects covered by this publication are based on level 2 of the Common Aggregation Hierarchy (CAH).
-The Higher Education Statistics Agency (HESA) are changing the way they report subjects from the 2019/20 academic year; the current Joint Academic Coding System (JACS), which has been used in previous LEO publications, is being replaced by the Higher Education Classification of Subjects (HECoS).
-HESA have produced the CAH which bridges between the two systems, and to maintain consistency across years were are using the CAH to report breakdowns by subject area.
-The subject categories are listed below.
+The Higher Education Statistics Agency (HESA) are changing the way they report subjects from the 2019/20 academic year; the current Joint Academic Coding System (JACS) is being replaced by the Higher Education Classification of Subjects (HECoS).
+HESA have produced the Common Aggregation Hierarchy (CAH) which bridges between the two systems, and to maintain consistency across years were are using level 2 of the CAH to report breakdowns by subject area.